OmneBonum/dsu/_posts/2021-12-09-jumpstart-all-causes.md

 What can I say, that's they way it's gotta be.
 If you really think the majority is going to do something stupid, stop relying on some sneaky tactic to trick them out of it.
-Get your arguments ready and do battle--rhetorically speaking.
+Get your arguments ready and do battle---rhetorically speaking.

 "Direct Legislation is a rising tide that lifts all boats."
 Who said that?
 It must have been someone very wise.